onap/vnfrqts-requirements/docs/Chapter7/Configuration-Management.rst

 .. req::
     :id: R-97345
-    :target: XNF
+    :target: VNF or PNF
     :keyword: MUST
     :introduced: casablanca

-    The xNF **MUST** permit authentication, using root account, only right after instantiation and until post-instantiation configuration is completed.
+    The VNF or PNF **MUST** permit authentication, using root account, only right after instantiation and until post-instantiation configuration is completed.

 .. req::
     :id: R-97451
-    :target: XNF
+    :target: VNF or PNF
     :keyword: MUST
     :introduced: casablanca

-    The xNF **MUST** provide the ability to remove root access once post-instantiation configuration (Configure) is completed.
+    The VNF or PNF **MUST** provide the ability to remove root access once post-instantiation configuration (Configure) is completed.

 .. req::
     :id: R-91745
-    :target: XNF
+    :target: VNF or PNF
     :keyword: MUST
     :updated: casablanca

-    The xNF **MUST** update the Ansible Server and other entities storing and using the SSH keys for authentication when the SSH keys used by Ansible are regenerated/updated.
+    The VNF or PNF **MUST** update the Ansible Server and other entities storing and using the SSH keys for authentication when the SSH keys used by Ansible are regenerated/updated.

-    **Note**: Ansible Server itself may be used to upload new SSH public keys onto supported xNFs.
+    **Note**: Ansible Server itself may be used to upload new SSH public keys onto supported VNFs or PNFs.

 .. req::
     :id: R-73459
-    :target: XNF
+    :target: VNF or PNF
     :keyword: MUST
     :introduced: casablanca

-    The xNF **MUST** provide the ability to include a "from=" clause in SSH public keys associated with mechanized user IDs created for an Ansible Server cluster to use for xNF VM authentication.
+    The VNF or PNF **MUST** provide the ability to include a "from=" clause in SSH public keys associated with mechanized user IDs created for an Ansible Server cluster to use for VNF or PNF VM authentication.

 .. req::
     :id: R-45197
-    :target: XNF
+    :target: VNF or PNF
     :keyword: MUST
     :introduced: casablanca

-    The xNF **MUST** define the "from=" clause to provide the list of IP addresses of the Ansible Servers in the Cluster, separated by coma, to restrict use of the SSH key pair to elements that are part of the Ansible Cluster owner of the issued and assigned mechanized user ID.
+    The VNF or PNF **MUST** define the "from=" clause to provide the list of IP addresses of the Ansible Servers in the Cluster, separated by coma, to restrict use of the SSH key pair to elements that are part of the Ansible Cluster owner of the issued and assigned mechanized user ID.

 .. req::
     :id: R-94567
-    :target: XNF
+    :target: VNF or PNF
     :keyword: MUST
     :introduced: casablanca

-    The xNF **MUST** provide Ansible playbooks that are designed to run using an inventory hosts file in a supported format with only IP addresses or IP addresses and VM/xNF names.
+    The VNF or PNF **MUST** provide Ansible playbooks that are designed to run using an inventory hosts file in a supported format with only IP addresses or IP addresses and VM/VNF or PNF names.

 .. req::
     :id: R-67124
-    :target: XNF
+    :target: VNF or PNF
     :keyword: MUST
     :introduced: casablanca

-    The xNF **MUST** provide Ansible playbooks that are designed to run using an inventory hosts file in a supported format; with group names matching VNFC 3-character string adding "vip" for groups with virtual IP addresses shared by multiple VMs as seen in examples provided in Appendix.
+    The VNF or PNF **MUST** provide Ansible playbooks that are designed to run using an inventory hosts file in a supported format; with group names matching VNFC 3-character string adding "vip" for groups with virtual IP addresses shared by multiple VMs as seen in examples provided in Appendix.

 .. req::
     :id: R-24482
-    :target: XNF
+    :target: VNF or PNF
     :keyword: MUST
     :introduced: casablanca

-    The xNF **MUST** provide Ansible playbooks that are designed to run using an inventory hosts file in a supported format; with site group that shall be used to add site specific configurations to the target xNF VM(s) as needed.
+    The VNF or PNF **MUST** provide Ansible playbooks that are designed to run using an inventory hosts file in a supported format; with site group that shall be used to add site specific configurations to the target VNF or PNF VM(s) as needed.

 Ansible Playbook Requirements